CalPlug/Microsemi_SmartFusion2_DigikeyBoardDemo/toolkit/ESP_FWProg/README.txt

 5) Press Button 1 (resets ESP8266), removed jumpers prevent ESP32 reset.
 (Note, where implemented in sample code the EEPROM for AP/client ESP8266 firmwares will be reset by an extended hold of GPIO2)  Be aware of this operation!

-To Program the ESP32:
+To Program the ESP32 (Procedure 1):
 1) Remove ESP8266 module (This isolates this module from the programming mode)
 2) Remove jumpers for J10 and J11 to allow sequence to set GPIO2 to LOW.
 This first run sets GPIO2 low.
 You can use this feature with jumpers back on to manualally override the auto program and reset functionality of the Arduino IDE
-3) Press Button 2 to set GPIO2 low.
-Note: because jumpers are removed, the ESP32 will not enter programming mode
+3)Press Button 2
 2) Replace jumpers for J10 and J11 to permit default program mode whereby the Arduino IDE will allow the board to ener program mode and reset it afterwards.
 These jumpers allow the Arduino IDE to control the program and reset modes after GPIO2 is set to 0.
 4) Upload Code
-5) Press Button 1 (resets ESP32)
+5) Press Button 1 (resets ESP32) (optional in this procedure)
-6)Replace ESP8266 module if desired.
+6) Replace ESP8266 module if desired

+To Program the ESP32(Procedure 2: Alternate):
+1) Remove ESP8266 module (This isolates this module from the programming mode)
+2) Make sure jumpers for J10 and J11 are in place for positions 1-2.
+This procedure disables the Arduino Auto program feature.
+3) Upload Code
+4) Press Button 1 (resets ESP32) (required in this procedure)

 Note: When a button is pressed, the D9 LED comes on and action is happening until LED extinguishes.
 Proceed to the next step when LED is off.